ros-controls/ros2_control_demos/doc/index.rst

 Example 4: "Industrial robot with integrated sensor" *RRBot* with an integrated sensor.

-Example 5: "Industrial Robots with externally connected sensor" *RRBot* with an externally connected sensor.
+Example 5: "Industrial robot with externally connected sensor" *RRBot* with an externally connected sensor.

-Example 6: "Modular Robots with separate communication to each actuator" The example shows how to implement robot hardware with separate communication to each actuator.
+Example 6: "Modular robot with separate communication to each actuator" The example shows how to implement robot hardware with separate communication to each actuator.

 Example 7: "6-DOF robot"